 The Oral Defense of the Capstone Project may be scheduled after the written portion of the project has been approved by the project director as being in its final form, and the student has completed the written summative examination.
 The oral defense of the Capstone Project is generally scheduled during the 3d year spring semester.
 However, if remediation is required following the written summative examination, the remediation process must be satisfactorily completed prior to scheduling the oral defense of the capstone project.
 During the oral defense of the project, examination questions for any of the remediation areas of the written summative examination may be included as a part of the oral defense.
 If the student passes the oral defense, the graduate degree will be granted upon completion of all remaining academic and clinical requirements.
 In the event that the student fails the oral defense, the committee, with input from the audiology faculty, will determine the course of action which could include termination of graduate study without granting of the degree.
 Failed oral defense may be repeated one time at the discretion of the oral defense committee.
+The date of the oral defense retake will be determined by the oral examination committee.
 For more information, see the Oral Examination Policy in APPENDIX GM1 of the Audiology Program and Clinic Manual.